Millie Jackson: Career

-In 2006, five of Jackson's best-selling albums – Millie Jackson (1972), It Hurts So Good (1973), Caught Up (1974), Still Caught Up (1975), and Feelin' Bitchy (1977) – were digitally remastered and released on CD with bonus tracks.
+In 2006, five of Jackson's best-selling albums—Millie Jackson (1972), It Hurts So Good (1973), Caught Up (1974), Still Caught Up (1975), and Feelin' Bitchy (1977)—were digitally remastered and released on CD with bonus tracks.
 All of Jackson's Spring Records-era albums are available from Ace Records in the UK.
 An Imitation of Love was re-issued on CD in 2013 by the Funkytowngrooves label in a remastered, expanded edition.
 Other albums released on the Jive and Ichiban labels remain out of print, though some of those songs appear on compilation CDs.
-On February 6, 2012, the documentary, Unsung – The Story of Mildred 'Millie' Jackson aired on the TV One network.
+On February 6, 2012, the documentary, Unsung: the Story of Mildred 'Millie' Jackson aired on the TV One network.
 Jackson performed at Washington, D.C.'s historic Howard Theatre on August 3, 2012, and at B.B.
 King's Blues Club in New York on August 4, 2012.
 On June 6, 2015, Jackson was inducted into the Official Rhythm & Blues Music Hall of Fame in Clarksdale, Mississippi.
+Jackson also starred in Joe's College Road Trip as Geraldine, a R&B singer at a club on Beale Street.